West Delivers Omni-Channel Customer Communications via Cloud Platform Powered by WSO2 Middleware

 The heart of West's Interactive Services business is communication for a connected customer experience, including interactive voice response (IVR) and self-service, proactive notifications and mobility, and hosted contact center solutions—all built on a scalable and reliable platform.
 The company now handles over 3 billion automated customer interactions annually.

-The solutions serve a broad range of industries, such as healthcare, education, utilities, retail, financial services, retail, insurance and telecommunications, among others.
+The solutions serve a broad range of industries, such as healthcare, education, utilities, retail, financial services, insurance and telecommunications, among others.
 Increasingly, enterprises in these markets depend on West services to consistently interact with their customers across multiple channels.

 "For example, a patient may receive a phone message, email and text reminder about an upcoming doctor’s appointment," explains Pranav Patel, vice president of systems development at West.
 "It's no longer just a phone call; you have mobile apps, text messages, social media, email, the Web—and enterprises have to manage those and provide customer care solutions across all these channels."